 How to get verified on social media

-• Establish who and what you are in your field: For example, if you are a marketer, then invest in strategies that help you become a standout marketer on social media and other platforms that are relevant to your field.
+- Establish who and what you are in your field: For example, if you are a marketer, then invest in strategies that help you become a standout marketer on social media and explore other platforms relevant to your field.

-• Get your story out there: Show the public who you are, why you are the type of business you are, and what type of story you want to convey.
-This can put you in front of thousands of people and ahead of others in your field.
+- Get your story out there: Show the public who you are, why you are the type of business you are, and what type of story you want to convey.
+As a result, you will be able to reach thousands of people and be ahead of the competition.
 Remember that followers and likes are not everything.